cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+8/2/2020

+Added Html Email to Clipboard functionality to most content including some refactoring to support the process - still some todos from this but I believe the basic functionality is done.
+Not sure this feature would connect with other people - almost by definition everything created here could be sent as a link to a webpage with better formating and better support (HTML email/email clients are just not as good as browsers...), but this feature is from my own experience where people ask you a question and they want an answer, not a way to get to an answer and pasting in content and adding a quick reply could be really useful.

 8/1/2020